 Most of the people in the world know exactly what they do not want (the bad stuff), but are not as clear about what they do want (the good stuff).
 This list is about going all the way to the end, letting your mind run wild and writing all the things you want to be, do and have in your lifetime.

-100 things I want to be, do and have in my lifetime
+Why list the things you want to be, do and have in your lifetime